Sherry Romanado

-Sherry Romanado MP (born April 12, 1974) is a school administrator, public relations officer and Canadian politician.
-She is a Canadian politician, who was elected to represent the riding of Longueuil—Charles-LeMoyne in the House of Commons of Canada in the 2015 Canadian federal election.
+Sherry Romanado MP (born April 12, 1974) is a school administrator, public relations officer, and Canadian politician who has represented the riding of Longueuil—Charles-LeMoyne in the House of Commons of Canada since 2015.

+Romanado was first elected to the House of Commons in the 2015 Canadian federal election.
 On January 30, 2017, she was named Parliamentary Secretary to the Minister of Veterans Affairs and Associate Minister of National Defence, which she held until August 30, 2018.
 On August 31, 2018 she was named Parliamentary Secretary to the Minister of Seniors, which she held for the remainder of the 42nd Parliament.
-After her reelection in the 2019 federal election, Romando was appointed chair of the Industry, Science and Technology committee.
+After her re-election in the 2019 federal election, Romanado was appointed chair of the Industry, Science and Technology committee.

-After being reelected in the 2021 federal election, Romanado was appointed Deputy Leader of the Government in the House of Commons.
+After being re-elected in the 2021 federal election, Romanado was appointed Deputy Leader of the Government in the House of Commons.